spige432/Toutouwai/iqtree.md

 ```
 the black robin outgroup root is still really short.
 Ludo's suggestion was to take the black robin reference genome and use the first 500 bp to replace the last 500 bp.
 1) download onelineblackrobin.txt
-2) make the blackrobin have only 10k bases
+2) make the blackrobin have only 9500 bases
-3) replace the last 500 with the first 500, keeping the 500 in place
+3) copy the first 500 onto the end, making it 10k bases and keeping the first 500 in place
 4) save as evilblackrobin.txt
 5) upload to nesi